Enterprise-Electronics-Corporation/qdb-pkg/README.md

 # QuestDB Package Builder

-This project provides a script to build Debian and RPM packages for [QuestDB](https://questdb.io/), a high-performance time-series database.
+This project provides a script to build Debian and RPM packages for [QuestDB](https://questdb.io/).

 ## Features
 - Automatically fetches the latest QuestDB release.
-- Creates systemd service files for easy management.
+- Creates a systemd service for easy management.
-- Configures system parameters for optimal performance.
+- Configures sysctl to recommended values.
 - Builds `.deb` and `.rpm` packages using `fpm`.

 ## Motivation